 New EZ Template Format / Newer OS

 This one we really like!
 The new EZ templates allow easy customisation and super fast (re)installation of containers.
 Packages can be updated on templates easily as well.
-Unlike OpenVZ 6 you may run Ubuntu 18.04 containers on OpenVZ 6.
+Unlike OpenVZ 6 you may run newer distributions such as CentOS 8, Debian 10 and Ubuntu 18.04 containers on OpenVZ 7.
 Learn more about EZ templates here.

 You may find a detailed comparison from OpenVZ here.